bernhardAxonIvy/doc/source/engine-guide/getting-started/system-requirements.rst

 Hardware Requirements
 ---------------------

-By default the Axon.ivy Engine is running with the bundled Elasticsearch server.
+By default the Axon Ivy Engine is running with the bundled Elasticsearch server.
 It's possible to run the Elasticsearch server :ref:`externally <elasticsearch>`.
 Depending on that the hardware minimum requirements changes.